ME.md: robots.txt for human consciousness

 Here's what I keep coming back to: the internet standardized machine identity early and thoroughly.
 Robots know who they are and how to behave because we gave them robots.txt, RFC standards, user-agent strings, and JWT tokens.

 ME.md is a small step toward fixing that asymmetry.
 Not a grand unified identity protocol.
 Not a blockchain.
 Not a social network.
-Just a markdown file with a schema and a URL.
+Just markdown files with a schema and URLs.

 Live now: loooom.xyz/me